melibe23/budget-cypress-exercise/e2e/README.md

 > I want to be able to add an income

-> So I can see the my Working balance field updated
+> So I can see my Working balance field updated

 #### Feature: Added an Outcome = Total amount is updated in Working balance field ####